hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 ```

 Or manually download it https://www.kaggle.com/datasets/hoyso48/stanford-ribonanza-rna-folding-dataset in ./datamount and unzip it.
-Or you can follow notebooks in /prepare_data to generate additional features yourself.
+Or you can follow notebooks in the folder prepare_data to generate additional features yourself.